AUBGTheHUB/monolith/docs/architecture/OVERVIEW.md

 ## Python API
 For our Python API we chose [FastAPI](https://fastapi.tiangolo.com/) as currently this is the de facto standard for developing web APIs using the new [ASGI specification](https://asgi.readthedocs.io/en/latest/specs/main.html).
 We chose an [async model](https://fastapi.tiangolo.com/async/#asynchronous-code) as our application is heavy on I/O bound operations, where this model works great especially on a single thread.
-Yes Python is not single threaded, but creating one thread per request is an expensive operation, as the threads created by Python are not [green threads](https://en.wikipedia.org/wiki/Green_thread), and if the language provides a special paradigm for I/O bound operations we might as well use it. @Isak-Bego wrote a fantastic discussion about the async model in Python, you can check it out [here](https://github.com/AUBGTheHUB/monolith/discussions/774) for more details.
+Yes Python is not single threaded, but creating one thread per I/O bound operation is an expensive procedure, as the threads created by Python are not [green threads](https://en.wikipedia.org/wiki/Green_thread), and if the language provides a special paradigm for I/O bound operations we might as well use it. @Isak-Bego wrote a fantastic discussion about the async model in Python, you can check it out [here](https://github.com/AUBGTheHUB/monolith/discussions/774) for more details.

 ## Mongo DB